 - Water in a cup during the day – always have the water in a cup throughout the day.
 Give it to them in the car, in the bath, outside, wherever.

-- Nursing to sleep:
+- How to stop nursing to sleep:

 - Change up the routine (as described in the previous section)

 - Transitional object – if your child doesn’t already have a special object like a stuffed animal or blanket, start encouraging one.
 Give it to them every time you are nursing, put it in their arms when you lie them down.
 Every time.